deitch/booster/README.md

     booster.resource('comment');

 This sets up a resource named 'comment', expecting a controller (or using the default) for comment, and a model (or using the default) for comment.
-As shown above, it creates five paths by default:
+As shown above, it creates six paths by default:

     GET       /comment             comment#index()
     GET       /comment/:comment    comment#show()
     POST      /comment             comment#create()
     PUT       /comment/:comment    comment#update()
+    PATCH     /comment/:comment    comment#patch()
     DELETE    /comment/:comment    comment#destroy()